Tom Workman (basketball)

 Thomas Edwin Workman (born November 14, 1944) is an American former professional basketball player.
-He played in both the NBA and ABA between 1967 and 1971.
+He played in both the National Basketball Association (NBA) and American Basketball Association (ABA) between 1967 and 1971.

 During his college career at Seattle University from 1964 to 1967, Workman scored 1,497 points.
 He holds career averages of 19.2 points and 8.4 rebounds per game in his three seasons.
 During his sophomore season in 1965–66, Workman played a large role in Seattle upsetting Texas Western, 74–72, as their only loss of a national championship-winning season.
-He was twice named a First Team All-West Coast Conference player before being selected in the 1967 NBA draft as the eighth overall pick by the St. Louis Hawks.
+He was selected in the 1967 NBA draft as the eighth overall pick by the St. Louis Hawks.